 The BMW Group, Pirelli and BirdLife protect the Indonesian ecosystem, strengthening the role of indigenous women in the process.
 Empowerment projects inspire these women and help to preserve their living environment.

 Hutan Harapan means Forest of Hope.
 The future of Indonesia’s tropical forest needs more than hope alone, though.
-It needs women like Bi Teguh, who work day in, day out to protect species and preserve the rainforest on Sumatra, because it is threatened by intensive exploitation: in particular for palm oil production.
+It needs women like Bi Teguh, who work day in, day out to protect species and preserve the rainforest on Sumatra, because it is threatened by intensive exploitation and deforestation: in particular for palm oil production.

 “The more forest areas are burnt and destroyed, the more difficult life becomes for us.
 We need the forest to collect resin, rattan palms and vegetables, and to fish.
 If the forest disappears, where on earth will we live?” asks activist Bi Teguh, who belongs to the indigenous Batin Sembilan group and is proud to call the rainforest home.

 That is why six months ago, the BMW Group, together with Pirelli and the BirdLife NGO, launched a three-year programme to improve the living conditions of the indigenous people, to protect biodiversity in the tropical forests and to invest in the sustainable production of natural rubber.
 It pursues the goals of the Global Platform for Sustainable Natural Rubber (GPSNR).